Brian Cobby: Speaking clock voice

 When the machinery behind the speaking clock was due to be replaced in the mid-1980s, British Telecom (now BT plc) launched a search for a new voice from among its employees.
 More than 5,000 staff entered the "Golden Voice" competition, which ended on 5 December 1984 when Cobby, an assistant supervisor at a telephone exchange in Withdean, Brighton, was selected from 12 finalists.
 The selection was broadcast live on BBC Breakfast Time from the top of BT Tower.
 The speaking clock had been voiced by female employees since 1936, and the other 11 finalists were female.
-Interviewed much later for BBC radio, Cobby recalled the selection event and his pessimism in the company of eleven female candidates.
+Interviewed much later for BBC radio, Cobby recalled the selection event and his pessimism in the company of 11 female candidates.
 Perhaps recalling his leading role in the 1960 film The Nudist Story, he wryly remembered hoping that the selection panel in 1984 would choose "a clock with a pendulum".

-The new speaking clock was inaugurated on 2 April 1985, and Cobby's voice was used until 2 April 2007, when it was replaced with that of Sara Mendes da Costa.
+Cobby's speaking clock was inaugurated on 2 April 1985 and his voice was used until 2 April 2007, when it was replaced with that of Sara Mendes da Costa.

 Thunderbirds claim

-Cobby has frequently been cited as the (uncredited) voice of the countdown that plays during the title sequence of the 1960s puppet TV series Thunderbirds, and indeed said so himself.
-However, the year that he cites (1965) post-dates the recording of the series, which started in 1964.
+Cobby has frequently been cited as the (uncredited) voice of the countdown that plays during the title sequence of the 1960s puppet TV series Thunderbirds, and said so.
+The year that he cited (1965) post-dates the recording of the series, which started in 1964.
 Although Cobby was contracted by the BBC for a similar recording, this may only have been for a Tracy Island children's toy.